 - 6.1.1 Under the theme Safe and Well investment in this area contributes to the desired outcome that we are well on our way to ensuring that everyone has a home that meets their needs. - 6.1.2 The Housing, Homelessness and Rough Sleeping Strategy 2018-2028 was approved by Cabinet at its meeting of 6 November.
-The strategy has five high level aims: - Prioritise the supply of safe, genuinely affordable homes; - Regeneration and growth to create inclusive, healthy places to live and thrive; - Encourage good quality housing design, management and maintenance; - Support people to live independently in their own homes and avoid homelessness; - Any instance of homelessness to be brief and non-recurrent.
+The strategy has five high level aims: - Prioritise the supply of safe, genuinely affordable homes; - Regeneration and growth to create inclusive, healthy places to live and thrive;

+- Encourage good quality housing design, management and maintenance: - Support people to live independently in their own homes and avoid homelessness; - Any instance of homelessness to be brief and non-recurrent.

 The capital resource position for housing investment will be submitted once the implementation plans have been developed and considered.
 Business cases will be considered and agreed, with any resulting capital investment being brought into the programme at the appropriate time.
-Capital investment may be supported by funding sources either from the General Fund or Housing Revenue Account (HRA) or by any other housing investment model.

-- 6.1.3 The Housing Revenue Account capital investment programme for the 2019/20 financial year is £9.326m which comprises mainly Decent Homes work to the Council's housing stock including kitchen and bathroom modernisations, together with improvements to the common areas and environmental health and safety works.
-This also includes a budget of £0.700m for disabled adaptations, £1.258m for the construction of new housing on HRA land and £0.345m for some remodelling works to sheltered housing schemes. - 6.1.4 The overall capital programme for the next five financial years 2019/20 to 2023/24 includes a commitment of at least £6.5m each year for major repairs and Decent Homes work to the Council's housing stock.
+Capital investment may be supported by funding sources either from the General Fund or Housing Revenue Account (HRA) or by any other housing investment model. - 6.1.3 The Housing Revenue Account capital investment programme for the 2019/20 financial year is £12.410m which includes £6.9m of Decent Homes work to the Council's housing stock including kitchen and bathroom modernisations, together with improvements to the common areas and environmental health and safety works.
+This also includes a budget of £0.700m for disabled adaptations, £0.345m for some remodelling works to sheltered housing schemes and £4.342m for the construction of new housing on HRA land including the future phases of the Affordable Housing Development Programme. - 6.1.4 The overall capital programme for the next five financial years 2019/20 to 2023/24 includes a commitment of at least £6.5m each year for major repairs and Decent Homes work to the Council's existing housing stock.